 A short tour of the region in the morning: 40-minute drive west to the bustling small town of Céret, center of the fruit-growing region.
 Coffee, time for the Museum of Modern Art (designed to let in the Mediterranean light; interesting special exhibitions).
-Back to Collioure via the famous sculpted cloisters at Elne (13th century) – lunch here (on your own for a meal tonight).
+Back to Collioure via the famous sculpted cloisters at Elne (13th century) – Lunch here in Elne at Le Cara-Sollunch.
 Then the afternoon is free to enjoy Collioure: follow the walking trail celebrating views painted by Matisse & Dérain, walk the paths in the old district of Mouré, go inside the Eglise Notre-Dame-des-Anges which doubled up as the lighthouse for the old port, walk out to the Museum of Modern Art on the cliff edge.
-Dinner in nearby restaurant, overnight in La Casa Païral in Collioure.
+Dinner on your own, overnight in La Casa Païral in Collioure.

 Saturday 18 May, L’Hérault region: Pezenas, St Guilhem le Désert, Le Pouget, Sète (2 nights)